Detecting Multiple Replicating Signals using Adaptive Filtering Procedures: Simulations

-In the analysis, we target control of PFER at the nominal level $\alpha = 1$, FDR at the nominal level $\alpha = 0.2$, and Bayes FDR at the same level $\alpha = 0.2$ for {\tt repfdr}.
-Bayes FDR corresponds to the posterior probability that an hypothesis whose test statistics falls in the rejection region is null, which has been shown to be similar to the frequentist FDR under independence \citep{efron2012}.
-Studying PFER control, we compare AdaFilter Bonferroni procedure with direct application of the Bonferroni correction to the three forms of the PC $p$-values in \Cref{sec:classical}.
-We analyze five procedures controlling FDR: AdaFilter BH, {\tt repfdr} and the three procedures with direct BH correction.
+In the analysis, we target controlling PFER at the nominal level $\alpha = 1$, FDR at the nominal level $\alpha = 0.2$, and Bayes FDR at the same level $\alpha = 0.2$ for {\tt repfdr}.
+Bayes FDR corresponds to the posterior probability of a null hypothesis given the test statistics falling into the rejection region, which has been shown to be similar to the frequentist FDR under independence \citep{efron2012}.
+Studying PFER control, we compare four methods: AdaFilter Bonferroni and three forms of the ``direct approach''.
+For FDR control, we compare $6$ methods: AdaFilter BH, AdaFilter BH with the inflation factor $C(M) = \sum_{j = 1}^M 1/j \approx \log M$, {\tt repfdr} and the ``direct approaches''.
 For each parameter configuration, we run $B = 100$ random experiments and calculate the average power, number of false discoveries and false discovery proportions of each procedure.

-All methods that target PFER (\Cref{tab:simu-table}b, Web Figures 1-2) successfully control it at the nominal level, while the direct methods are much more conservative, especially when both $n$ and $r$ are large.
-The gain in power is more pronounced when $\pi_0$ is higher, which is expected in many genetics applications.
+\Cref{tab:simu-table}b shows the average PFER and recall over the six combinations of $n$ and $r$ for each setting of $b$ and $\pi_{00}$.
+More detailed results for each $n$ and $r$ separately are shown in Figures S1--S2.
+All methods that target PFER successfully control it at the nominal level, while the direct approaches are much more conservative, especially when both $n$ and $r$ are large.
+The gain in power is more pronounced when $\pi_{00}$ is higher, which is expected in many genetics applications.

-AdaFilter BH and the three direct correction procedures control FDR at the nominal level (\Cref{tab:simu-table}c, Web Figure 3-4).
-However, similar to what happens in the PFER control, the direct approaches are too conservative.
-The {\tt repfdr} method fails to consistently control FDR at its nominal level especially when $n$ is large: we believe that this is due to the large number of parameters that need to be estimated in these scenarios.
-In the cases when {\tt repfdr} does control FDR, its power is less than AdaFilter when $\pi_0$ is large and further reduces when dependence increases, indicating that AdaFilter BH can be more powerful when applied to GWAS.
+\Cref{tab:simu-table}c shows the average FDR and recall over the six combinations of $n$ and $r$ for each setting of $b$ and $\pi_{00}$.
+More detailed results for each $n$ and $r$ separately are shown in Figure S3--S4.
+AdaFilter BH, even not inflated, and the ``direct approach'' control FDR at the nominal level.
+However, similar to the PFER control, the ``direct approach'' procedures are too conservative.
+The inflated AdaFilter BH has lower power than AdaFilter BH, while its power still exceed the ``direct approach'', especially for large $r$.
+The {\tt repfdr} method fails to consistently control FDR especially when $n$ is large: we believe that this is due to the large number of parameters that need to be estimated in these scenarios.
+In the cases when {\tt repfdr} does control FDR, its power is comparable to AdaFilter when $\pi_{00} = 0.8$ while is less when $\pi_{00} = 0.98$ is large and further reduces when dependence increases.